sirkamar/AROLib/README.md

 The `ex_try` keyword marks the beginning of an exception monitoring block.

 The `ex_throw` operator causes a reference to an exception object to be thrown.
 An unhandled exception will cause the program (or the currently executing thread) to immediately enter finalization and then terminate.

 The `ex_catch` keyword marks the end of the exception monitoring block and the beginning of the exception handling block.

+An `ex_catch` block does not automatically handle exceptions.
 An `ex_handle` block must be specified inside of the `ex_catch` block in order to handle a specific exception type (or one of its derived types) otherwise the exception will remain unhandled and will be passed out into to the next enclosing function block.
 The `ex_handle` operator takes as its parameter the exception class type name.
 It also implicitly declares a reference variable `ex_var` of the exception class type specified.

 The `ex_finally` block doesn't handle exceptions.
 It is merely a mechanism to allow for the carrying out of activities that must occur whether or not an exception occurs, or whether or not it was handled.
 If an exception wasn't handled prior to the `ex_finally` block it will be passed along after the `ex_finally` block has executed.
 The `ex_finally` block must be the last or the only block within the `ex_catch` block.

 An `ex_rethrow` statement causes an exception being handled to be passed along.
 The `ex_rethrow` may only be used in an `ex_handle` block; it has no effect in the `ex_finally` block.

 The `ex_end` keyword marks the end of the exception handling block and must always be specified.

 ## Data and Object Streaming
 The ARO Library provides support for data and object streaming via its Streaming API available in the Input/Output namespace (i.e. `aro::io`).
 The library provides built-in support for streaming of the native types `int`, `bool`, `char`, `long`, `short`, `float` and `double`.
 It also offers streaming capabilities for class objects via the `Streamable` template interface.
-By implementing the `Streamable` interface a class enables its instances to be written to an `ObjectOutputStream` and be read from an `ObjectInputStream`.
+By implementing the `Streamable` interface a class enables its instances to be written to an `ObjectOutputStream` and read from an `ObjectInputStream`.
 The ARO Core classes `Array`, `Array2D`, `String`, and the wrapper classes `Int`, `Bool`, `Char`, `Long`, `Short`, `Float` and `Double` all implement the `Streamable` interface.
 An attempt to transmit an object for a class that does not implement the `Streamable` template interface will result in an `IOException` being thrown indicating that the object is not a valid `Streamable` instance.

 ```cpp
 1.	#include <aro/core.hpp>